sgorgun/uml-design-basics/README.md

 ### 22. Constants

-Create a new static _SimpleStaticClass5_ class in the [SimpleStaticClass5.cs](UmlDesignBasics/SimpleStaticClass5.cs) file, and define [public constants](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/how-to-define-constants) using the information from the table below:
+Create the new static _SimpleStaticClass5_ class in the [SimpleStaticClass5.cs](UmlDesignBasics/SimpleStaticClass5.cs) file, and define [public constants](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/how-to-define-constants) using the information from the table below:

 | Constant     | Constant Value                 |
 |--------------|--------------------------------|